Hazards from work activities

 - These are the main regulations to be aware of, but other health and safety legislation may apply, depending on the work activity being done.

-The general duties that are of particular relevance to an accommodation employer are:
+The general duties of an employer include:

 The Health and Safety (Display Screen Equipment) Regulations 1992 apply where staff habitually use computers or other kinds of display screen equipment (also known as visual display units or VDUs) as part of their normal work.